 For one thing, regardless of breed, dogs have amazing noses.
 With more than 220 million olfactory receptors, experts say a dog's sense of smell is thousands of times more sensitive than a human's.
 Moreover, dogs with floppy ears, such as bloodhounds, coon hounds, Bassett hounds and others, are exceedingly good trackers.
 Bloodhounds in particular rarely make a sound on the trail and all that loose skin on their faces helps hold the scent.

-That's because their long ears act as catcher's mitts, scooping up invisible scent particles on the trail and sweeping them toward the nose.
-The scent particles also get trapped in the folds of wrinkly skin allowing the dog to carry reference samples as they hunt.
+These hounds all have one thing in common: long ears.
+They act as catcher's mitts, scooping up invisible scent particles on the trail and sweeping them toward the nose.
+The scent particles also get trapped in the folds of wrinkly skin allowing the dogs to carry reference samples as they hunt.
 Long ears also tamp down a dog's ability to hear far-off sounds, forcing the dogs to rely more on their sense of smell.